2200082/CS220AU-DP-2022/README.md

 - evaluation with the `assessment.md` and the `dp-checklist.md` files.

 The URL of the website can be found in the sidebar, under 'About'.
 The homepage uses the information in the `index.md` file.
+The research question to be answered with the help of this portfolio is: **How are digital identities connected to existential risks?**
+In order to answer this question, this portfolio will look at digital identities, existential risks and their interrelationship.

 <br>